-Analysis | Biden’s big Nord Stream 2 pledge provides major test after unfulfilled promises
+Analysis | Biden’s big Nord Stream 2 pledge poses major test after unfulfilled promises

 “You can be sure that there won’t be any measures in which we have a differing approach,” Scholz said.
 He added, while switching to speaking English, that “the necessary steps will be done by all of us together.”

-Scholz was pressed both at the news conference and during interviews with CNN and The Washington Post on the fact that he would not say the same words as Biden, and he continued to speak in generalities about a united response.
+Scholz was pressed at the news conference and during interviews with CNN and The Washington Post on the fact that he would not say the same words as Biden, and he continued to speak in generalities about a united response.
 At one point in the news conference, when a journalist suggested to Scholz that saying it himself might win back the trust of his American allies, Biden cut in.

 “There’s no need to win back trust,” Biden said.
 “He has the complete trust of the United States.”

 This dance has been going on for a while.
-State Department spokesman Ned Price two weeks ago previewed Biden’s Nord Stream 2 promise, telling NPR, “I want to be very clear: if Russia invades Ukraine, one way or another, Nord Stream 2 will not move forward.”
+State Department spokesman Ned Price two weeks ago previewed Biden’s Nord Stream 2 promise, telling NPR: “I want to be very clear.
+If Russia invades Ukraine, one way or another, Nord Stream 2 will not move forward.”

 At the time, though, Germany’s leaders were still eschewing such direct promises.
-Its ambassador to the United States, Emily Huber, said merely that “nothing will be off the table, including Nord Stream 2” — with the trigger being “if Russia uses energy as a weapon or if there is another violation of Ukraine’s sovereignty.”
+Its ambassador to the United States, Emily Haber, said merely that “nothing will be off the table, including Nord Stream 2” — with the trigger being “if Russia uses energy as a weapon or if there is another violation of Ukraine’s sovereignty.”

 Certainly, despite Germany’s unwillingness to make the same explicit promise, Biden having said it while next to the German chancellor makes it more significant — and suggests Germany’s assent.
-(Notably, Biden made the promise not in his opening remarks, but during a Q&A — though it’s possible he knew the subject would come up.)
+(Notably, Biden made the promise not in his opening remarks but during a Q&A — though it’s possible he knew the subject would come up.)

 Senate Minority Leader Mitch McConnell (R-Ky.) added Tuesday that Scholz had, in a meeting with senators, “confirmed what President Biden said” about shutting down Nord Stream 2.

 Regardless of how much Germany has bought in, it reflects a huge test for Biden.
-U.S. intelligence has warned for weeks that a Russian invasion is something approaching imminent, though not everyone agrees; now Biden is promising something that is largely outside his control as retaliation.
-That means he could very soon be put in a position of delivering on his word.
+U.S. intelligence has warned for weeks that a Russian invasion is something approaching imminent, though not everyone agrees.
+Now Biden is promising something that is largely outside his control as retaliation.
+That means he could soon be put in a position of delivering on his word.

-The trigger for such a response is also sensitive: Russia need only send a small number of troops across the Ukraine border.
+The trigger for such a response is also sensitive: Russia needs only send a small number of troops across the Ukraine border.

-On the flip side, if an invasion can be averted, it’s likely this promise will be remembered as a key moment.
-Germany has made no secret of its reluctance to go along with such explicit threats; it has also declined to join NATO allies in sending weapons to Ukraine.
+On the flip side, if an invasion is averted, it’s likely this promise will be remembered as a key moment.
+Germany has made no secret of its reluctance to go along with such explicit threats.
+It has also declined to join NATO allies in sending weapons to Ukraine.
 Creating at least the appearance of its assent is a significant diplomatic moment.
 Only time will tell whether it’s successful as a deterrent and, if not, as a promise.